Our Services

 Helpful Resources

-Persistent lower left abdominal pain is most commonly due to diverticulitis, constipation or gas, IBS, or kidney stones, with other possibilities including ovarian conditions in women, hernia, inflammatory bowel disease, and less commonly colon cancer.
+Persistent lower left abdominal pain is most often caused by diverticulitis, constipation, gas, IBS, or kidney stones.
+Other possible causes include ovarian conditions in women, hernia, inflammatory bowel disease (IBD), and, less commonly, colon cancer.

 Experiencing pain in lower left abdomen can be uncomfortable, frustrating, and sometimes worrying—especially if it doesn't go away.
 The lower left side of your abdomen contains important structures, including part of your colon, small intestine, bladder, blood vessels, and (in women) reproductive organs such as the left ovary and fallopian tube.